ansys/pyensight/doc/source/calc_functions.rst

       - Centroid
       - All
-      - Returns each element centroid as a vector value at that element
+      - Returns each element centroid as a vector value at that element.

     * - 29
       - Volume Test
       - 3D elements
       - Returns 0.0 for non-3D elements.
-        Each 3D element is decomposed into Tet04 elements and this option returns a scalar equal to 0.0, 1.0 or 2.0.
+        Each 3D element is decomposed into Tet04 elements and.
+This option returns a scalar equal to 0.0, 1.0, or 2.0.
 It returns 0.0 if none of the Tet04 element volumes is negative, 1.0 if all of the Tet04 element volumes are negative, and 2.0 if some of the Tet04 element volumes are negative.